otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with another message.
+The service responds with another message:

 ```
   <message